docker/docs/docker-for-mac/troubleshoot.md

 ### Diagnosing from the terminal

-In some cases, it is useful to run the diagnostics yourself, for instance if Docker Desktop cannot start.
+In some cases, it is useful to run the diagnostics yourself, for instance, if Docker Desktop cannot start.

 First, locate the `com.docker.diagnose` tool.
 If you have installed Docker Desktop in the Applications directory, then it is located at